EPPI-Centre/ER4/ERCentralAPI/IntegrationTests/Integration Tests README.md

 The EPPI-Reviewer Web API includes many endpoints that cannot even do anything _unless_ plenty of data-prerequisites are fulfilled.
 Given that we can't and don't want to mock data dependencies, writing isolated tests that test one and only one endpoint can't be our main focus.
 We want coverage, and thus we want to hit as many endpoints as we can, but not necessarily hit them in isolation.
 As long as our tests will give us sufficient clues about what's not working, we don't need to try following a "quasi unit tests" pattern.

 What we can do is to produce "stories" instead.
 Where data is imported, created, manipulated, exported, as you'd expect for real-world reviews.

-This is a neat plan, that comes with requirements:
+This is a "sufficiently clean" plan (I hope!), which however comes with requirements:

 1. We want to have short, readable tests.
 Thus "stories" need to be readable from their main method, if possible.
 1. We therefore want to separate the API-communication code into separate methods
 1. We also want these separate methods to be reusable, because of course, within a given story, or across stories, we might need to hit the same API endpoint many times.

 This is achieved by the pattern shown in `\Story Tests\MiniDedupStory.cs`.
-This files contains one test (`[Fact]`), but includes also:
+This file contains one test (`[Fact]`), but includes also:

 ```
 namespace IntegrationTests.Fixtures